DigitalLeap/selective-scripts/readme.txt

 === Plugin Name ===
-Contributors: seags
+Contributors: DigitalLeap, seags
-Donate link: url
 Tags: javascript, scripts
 Requires at least: 4.6
 Tested up to: 4.6
 Stable tag: 0.5

 Allows you to add scripts to the header / footer of your WordPress website.

 == Description ==